biovault/Spidr/README.md

 The standard cpp implementation uses the A-tSNE implementation from the [HDILib](https://github.com/biovault/HDILib) and [Hnswlib](https://github.com/nmslib/hnswlib) for approximated nearest neighbor search.
 Other DR techniques might also be used, as shown in the python example below.

 ## Usage
+By default, the cmake project creates two targets in addition to the library:

-See `example/SpidrExample.cpp` for an example on how to use the library in cpp.
+- See `example/SpidrExample.cpp` for an example on how to use the library in cpp.
+Set the cmake option `CREATE_EXAMPLE=OFF` to not create this target.

-See `python_wrapper` for install intructions and an example on how to use the library in python.
+- See `python_wrapper` for install intructions and an example on how to use the library in python.
 The example showcases spatially informed t-SNE, UMAP and MDS embeddings.
+Set cmake option `CREATE_PYTHON_WRAPPER=OFF` to not create this target.

 ## Dependencies
-Not all dependencies are included in this repo (see submodules in `external/`):
-- [HDILib](https://github.com/biovault/HDILib) (by default, cmake will download a pre-built version of this library.
-You can also set the cmake variable `USE_ARTIFACTORY_LIBS` to FALSE and define the path variables HDILIB_ROOT, FLANN_ROOT and LZ4_ROOT by hand.
-See the HDILib documentation for more detail on the HDILib and it's dependencies.)
+All depedencies are either managed by vcpkg or are submodules of this repo.
+If you want to build the [HDILib](https://github.com/biovault/HDILib) yourselft, set the cmake option `BUILD_HDILIB=OFF` and provide the variables HDILIB_ROOT, FLANN_ROOT, LZ4_ROOT.
+See the HDILib documentation for more detail on the HDILib and it's dependencies.
-- OpenMP

 ## References
 This library implements the methods presented in **Incorporating Texture Information into Dimensionality Reduction for High-Dimensional Images** (2022), published at [PacificVis 2022](https://doi.org/10.1109/PacificVis53943.2022.00010).
 A preprint is available on arXiv [2202.09179](https://arxiv.org/abs/2202.09179), the conference talk recording and other supplemental material are available [here](http://graphics.tudelft.nl/Publications-new/2022/VVLEH22/).